Hair loss - vitamins & minerals

 To promote hair growth, make sure to eat foods that contain iron in your diet every day.
 Eat lots of spinach, egg yolks, beef and beans.
 Since an iron deficiency can lead to hair loss, make sure you get your daily recommended amount by eating iron-rich foods.

-However, be careful about taking a dietary supplement with iron , unless you have been confirmed to have an iron deficiency.
+However, be careful about taking a food supplement with iron , unless you have been confirmed to have an iron deficiency.
 People who do not get increased iron levels in their body from food or supplements should undergo further testing to identify other underlying causes of iron deficiency and hair loss.

 If you think your hair loss is due to an iron deficiency or other measurable causes, you can check this with a blood test done in collaboration with our partner BLODKOLLEN .
 We offer WOMEN'S LARGE HAIRBOLT and MEN'S LARGE HAIRBOLT.